inisis/brocolli/README.md

 the source code is located in /root/brocolli, and a pre-compiled caffe is in /root/caffe

 ## How to convert your own model
-user can follow this sample to convert your own model
+user can follow this sample to convert your own model,
 ```
 from bin.pytorch2caffe import Runner # if caffe, use bin.pytorch2caffe, if TensorRT use bin.pytorch2trt;
 model = torchvision.models.resnet18(pretrained=False) # Here, you should use your ownd model